AjinkyaBhave/CarND_P5_DetectVehicles/writeup_report.md

 ####2.
 Describe how (and identify where in your code) you implemented some kind of filter for false positives and some method for combining overlapping bounding boxes.

-I recorded the positions of positive detections in each frame of the video.
-From the positive detections I created a heatmap and then thresholded that map to identify vehicle positions.
-I then used `scipy.ndimage.measurements.label()` to identify individual blobs in the heatmap.
-I then assumed each blob corresponded to a vehicle.
+To combine the overlapping bounding boxes obtained from detection at multiple scales, I used the #heatmap# approach outlined in the lectures.
+I recorded the window coordinates of positive detections in each frame of the video.
+From the positive detections, I created a heatmap and then thresholded that map to identify vehicle positions.
+The threshold is tuned assuming aggregation over multiple frames.
+I used `scipy.ndimage.measurements.label()` to identify individual blobs in the heatmap, as suggested in the lesson.
+I  assumed each blob corresponded to a unique vehicle.
 I constructed bounding boxes to cover the area of each blob detected.

-Here's an example result showing the heatmap from a series of frames of video, the result of `scipy.ndimage.measurements.label()` and the bounding boxes then overlaid on the last frame of video:

-### Here are six frames and their corresponding heatmaps:

-![alt text][image5]

-### Here is the output of `scipy.ndimage.measurements.label()` on the integrated heatmap from all six frames:
-![alt text][image6]

-### Here the resulting bounding boxes are drawn onto the last frame in the series:
-![alt text][image7]
+The code is in `track_vehicles()` (lines 44 to 49) and the functions referenced there.
+Since they are identical to the code snippets given in the lecture, I will not describe them in more detail here.

+My approach to filtering false positives is based on two checks.
+The first is to check the confidence of the classifier prediction and reject it if it is below a threshold.
+This is implemented in `find_vehicles()` (line 140).
+The value of `svc_conf_thresh` was obtained after analysing the return value of `svc.decision_function` over a large number of detections at all scales over multiple images in the video.
+The decision function calculates the distance of the test feature from the SVM margin.
+The more confident the classifier is, the farther the test point is from the margin, and the larger is the return value.
+Since the value was close to 1 in most cases of good detection, I used this as the value to check against (line 243) and to balance rejecting weaker detections vs. allowing too many false positives.

+The second check is to aggregate the window detections over a series of images, rather than on a single image.
+This suppresses any spurious, transient detections to be eliminated over time.
+By empirically defining a threshold for the heat map (line 244), I was able to eliminate the false positives that popped up earlier in the pipeline.
+An example false positive, which was eliminated with this approach, is shown below:

+![False Detection][image8]

 ---